dCache/dcache-book2/config-hsm.md

 What happens next
 -----------------

 After restarting the necessary DCACHE domains, pools, already containing files, will start transferring them into the TSS as those files only have a disk copy so far.
-The number of transfers is determined by the configuration in the pool 'setup' file as described above in [section\_title].
+The number of transfers is determined by the configuration in the pool 'setup' file as described above in [the section called “The pool ’setup’ file”.](https://www.dcache.org/manuals/Book-2.16/config/cf-tss-pools-fhs.shtml#cf-tss-pools-layout-setup)

 How to Store-/Restore files via the Admin Interface
 ===================================================